syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Gradient appearance

-#### Gradient BackgroundColor
+#### Gradient background

 The color of the background gradient can be changed using the properties given below,

-GradientBackgroundStartColor - Specifies the start color of the background gradient.The `BackgroundStyle` property should be set to 'Gradient'.
+[GradientBackgroundStartColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~GradientBackgroundStartColor.html) - Specifies the start color of the background gradient.The [BackgroundStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridProgressBarInfo~BackgroundStyle.html) property should be set to 'Gradient'.

-GradientBackgroundEndColor - Specifies the end color of the background gradient.The `BackgroundStyle` property should be set to 'Gradient' .
+[GradientBackgroundEndColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~GradientBackgroundEndColor.html) - Specifies the end color of the background gradient.The `BackgroundStyle` property should be set to 'Gradient' .

 {% tabs %}
 {% highlight c# %}